Medical Office Visits are by Appointment for That Day

 - Band-Aids, condoms and feminine products also available.

 Due to Covid-19, enrolled SBCC students will be assessed and will be referred to outside providers such as Santa Barbara Neighborhood Clinics (SBNC) and Planned Parenthood.
 There are income eligibility requirements (most students qualify) and paperwork to fill out at the time of your first appointment.
 When making appointment with SBNC or Planned Parenthood, mention being seen through the FamPact Program for sexual health services.

 Through SBNC and Planned Parenthood, students may be able to access support services in these following areas:

 • STI (Sexually Transmitted Infections) testing and treatment

 • Pregnancy Testing

-• Emergency Contraception ("Plan B") for patients over 18 yrs (available any day our clinic is open).
+• Emergency Contraception ("Plan B") for patients (available any day clinic is open).

 We offer tuberculosis skin tests and seasonal flu vaccines (during appropriate months) at low cost.

 Recommended Vaccinations for College Students.
 You're NEVER too old to get immunized!